-Renowned Disney screenwriter and co-director of the 1994 animated classic "The Lion King," Roger Allers, has sadly passed away at the age of 76.
-The news was confirmed by his longtime collaborator and visual effects supervisor, Dave Bossert.
+Roger Allers, a renowned Disney screenwriter and co-director of the 1994 animated classic "The Lion King," sadly passed away at the age of 76.
+Dave Bossert, his longtime collaborator and visual effects supervisor, confirmed the news.

 Roger Allers co-directed "The Lion King" with Rob Minkoff.
 The film, released in 1994, achieved global box office earnings of approximately US$771 million (equivalent to HK$6.01 billion).
 Additionally, Roger Allers directed the 2006 animated film "Open Season" and the Oscar-nominated short "The Little Matchgirl."
 He also played a key role as a screenwriter and story developer for numerous Disney classics, including "Aladdin," "The Emperor's New Groove," "Brother Bear," and the direct-to-DVD release "The Lion King 1½."